-Since I already have a recipe on my site for what I will brazenly claim is the best lemon layer cake on the planet (thank you Dorie!), it was important to me that today’s lemon cake felt different from the first.
+Since I already have a recipe on my site for what I will brazenly claim is the best Lemon Cake on the planet, it was important to me that today’s lemon cake felt different from the first.

-Both have what I can only describe as the ideal amount of lemon: enough to taste like a bright, refreshing ray of sunshine; not so much the lemon overpowers your dessert experience.
+- Both have what I can only describe as the ideal amount of lemon: enough to taste like a bright, refreshing ray of sunshine (like these Lemon Bars); not so much the lemon overpowers your dessert experience.

 While my first lemon cake is not difficult, as with any layer cake, it requires a little patience and assembly.